coda/packs-sdk/docs/reference/sdk/interfaces/core.ImageSchema.md

 • `Optional` **imageOutline**: [`ImageOutline`](../enums/core.ImageOutline.md)

 ImageOutline type specifying style of outline on images.
+If unspecified, default is Solid.

 #### Defined in